RCMech/Git-Jenkin-demo-01/README.md

-# Basic Homepage for testing
+# Basic Homepage for testing.